I’m Not Your Little China Girl: An Open Letter to Men Who Have Hit On Me

 In Lim-Hing’s article, Dragon Ladies, Snow Queens, and Asian American Dykes: Reflections on Race and Sexuality, she points out that Asian-Americans constantly having to stand up against white standards of beauty.
-When you compartmentalize your compliment, you imply that I’m an exception in my race, which is far from the truth.
+When you compartmentalize your compliment, you imply that I’m an exception in my race.

-I can be pretty without being pretty for an Asian.
-I can be like xyz, without being the Asian version of xyz.
-And I can have a certain figure without it being considered deviant from my race.
+I can be pretty without being pretty for an Asian, and I can have a certain figure without it being considered deviant from my race.

-The point is: I can possess a variety of traits that don’t conflict with my ethnicity.
-When you frame a compliment under the contingent of me being Asian, you diminish the value and sincerity of your words.
+My point is I can possess a variety of traits that don’t conflict with my ethnicity.
+When you frame a compliment under the umbrella of me being Asian, you diminish the value and sincerity of your words.